OpenPCM/openpcm-server/CONTRIBUTING.md

 ## FrontEnd Coding
 This section is currently blank but will be updated in the future.

+# Thank You
+We deeply appreciate your help with this project.
+Hopefully this guide covers everything you need to know.
+You can always ask questions via [OpenPCMSlack] if unsure!

+Thanks, Raymond King

 [OpenPCMSlack]: https://openpcm.slack.com
 [Our project plan]: https://github.com/gsugambit/openpcm/projects
 [issues]: https://github.com/gsugambit/openpcm/issues